-- Keep your hands and feet away from all moving parts such as forks or wheels. - Never ride on the truck or allow anyone else to ride on the truck.
-There is no safe place to sit or stand. - Before you leave your truck: - Lower the forks to the floor. - Shut the truck off with the key or disconnect the battery.
+- Keep your hands and feet away from all moving parts such as forks or wheels.

+- Never ride on the truck or allow anyone else to ride on the truck.
+There is no safe place to sit or stand.

+- Before you leave your truck:

+- Lower the forks to the floor.

+- Shut the truck off with the key.